iPhone 11: Everything you need to know about this year’s Apple flagship

 The screen is the most expensive component on the iPhone X, says The Wall Street Journal, costing $97 of the estimated $376 that the firm spends on each unit.
 Bringing another manufacturer into the fold could slash that figure.

-iPhone 11 Release Date: When will the iPhone 11 launch?
+iPhone 11 Release Date and Price: When does the iPhone XI launch?

-Apple’s traditional launch pattern sees it unveil new premium smartphones in September each year, and we’ve heard nothing so far that suggests 2018 will be any different.
+Apple’s traditional launch pattern sees it unveil new premium smartphones in September each year, and as we’ve said, that’s going to be the case again this year, with Apple now having confirmed a special event for Wednesday September 12.

 What feature would you like to see on the iPhone 11?
 Let us know over on Facebook or Twitter @TrustedReviews.